Joseph White (squash player)

-Joseph White (born 28 September 1997 in Townsville) is an Australian professional squash player.
-As of July 2021, he was ranked number 137 in the world.
+Joseph White (born 28 September 1997) is an Australian professional squash player.
+He reached a career high ranking of 76 in the world during April 2024.

+Biography

+White studied Business (Sport Management) at Deakin University.

 He won the 2021 Howick Open.
 White is sometimes referred to as Joseph "Bradbury" White, owing to his ascension to Australian #1 status, following the retirement of the four competitors in front of him.

-White currently studies a Bachelor of Business (Sport Management) at Deakin University.
+In March 2026, he won his 4th PSA title after securing victory in the Oceania World Championship Qualifiers during the 2025–26 PSA Squash Tour.

 White is known for his love of the humble piccolo, and can often be found at the Parap Markets in his native Darwin, regaling his friends with stories of his squash wins.